lizsuter/shirp-edna/Expedition-notebook.md

 - Use the `KEEPS` tab from `Sample_Inventory.xlsx` sheet to cross reference and pull out times for each sample.
 This is the Sample Key
 - Import into R using `Expedition-notebook-CTD.Rmd` script
+- Times were screwy.
+Maddie confirmed CTD is in Pacific time
+- Fixing times and started mapping- see R notebook